ae6rt/decap/README.md

 * BRANCH_TO_BUILD: an optional git branch to build within your application project.
 This is typically used with Github post commit hook events.

-Concurrent builds of a given project + branch are currently forbidden, and enforced with a lock in etcd, which also runs in the Decap cluster.
+Concurrent builds of a given project + branch are currently forbidden, and enforced with a lock in etcd, which also runs in the same pod as the Decap webapp.

-Build pod instances are labelled as follows
+Build pod instances are given the following Kubernetes labels

 ```
 "labels": {